AroosaIjaz/AroosaIjaz.github.io/_portfolio/banality.md

 So I have more of a hypothetical and theoretical question for fellow women:

 Do you think it is the same for men and our power dynamic with them?
 Can they truly never understand what sexual violence can do to a woman?
-Can they **humanly** connect with it, the ?
+Can they **humanly** connect with it, its complexity and its myriad of emotions, pain, trauma and loss?
 Do they need to experience something equivalent to do so...which is not possible in reality because women are physically weaker and unless we can change that in human evolution, a man can never experience some of the fears we do.

 We dont have to look at the current Epstein case, where even men of great "intellect" were ok with destroying children's and women's lives, felt a comradery in it to their peers, understood their peers entitlement to do so, or were at least silent and unbothered about it.
 They continue to do so to this day.
 Even if they were not participating in the violence themselves, are they guilty?
 Or is it just being part of the social order?